theComputeKid/scrapper/README.md

 ## Summary

-This project pretends to export your library's C++ functions with a C ABI so that the end user can benefit from a clean C++ interface to your library's functionality, while also benefitting from a stable C ABI (e.g. with no name mangling etc).
+This project pretends to export your shared library's C++ functions with a C ABI so that the end user can benefit from a clean C++ interface to your library's functionality, while also benefitting from a stable C ABI (e.g. with no name mangling etc).

-For example, if our library contains the following functionality that is to be made available to the user:
+For example, if our shared library contains the following functionality that is to be made available to the user:

 ```
 template <typename T>